-"Who's on First" (versions of which run either three or nine minutes), which Jason passes off as his own work.
+which Jason passes off as his own work.
 Although the defendants raised (and lost) a fair use defense, substantial similarity was not in question.
 One minute of out nine can be enough to infringe.
 Generally speaking, fair use will kick in to excuse a use of only part of the plaintiff's work long before the use fails to be substantially similar.

 The cases are clear that extensive literal copying of scattered elements (sometimes called "fragmented literal similarity") can constitute substantial similarity.
 In Warner Bros.
 Entertainment Inc. v.
-RDR Books, the Harry Potter Lexicon contained hundreds of descriptions of people, places, spellls, creatures, and magical items from the Harry Potter universe.146 It included dozens of direct quotations from the novels (both with and without quotation marks) and dozens of close paraphrases of passages from the books, some of them a paragraph long or more.
-Held, substantially similar.147
+RDR Books, the Harry Potter Lexicon contained hundreds of descriptions of people, places, spellls, creatures, and magical items from the Harry Potter universe.
+135 It included dozens of direct quotations from the novels (both with and without quotation marks) and dozens of close paraphrases of passages from the books, some of them a paragraph long or more.
+Held, substantially similar.
+136

 On the other hand, there are also nonliteral similarities.
 In Roth Greeting Cards v.
-United Card Co., the plaintiff's and defendant's cards both featured the text "I miss you already" on the outside and "and you haven't even left" on the inside.148 The art was different, and the text by iself was uncopyrightable under the short phrases doctrine.
+United Card Co., the plaintiff's and defendant's cards both featured the text "I miss you already" on the outside and "and you haven't even left" on the inside.
+137 The art was different, and the text by iself was uncopyrightable under the short phrases doctrine.
 Still, the "total concept and feel" was the same, so there was infringment.

-As Learned Hand explained in Nichols:149
+As Learned Hand explained in Nichols: 138